joninvski/clojure-tutorial/lesson2.md

 Now let's try to "plug" this web-server into [Stuart Sierra's components library](https://github.com/stuartsierra/component).
 Components has the objecting of managing the lifecycle and dependencies of software components which have runtime state.

-Let's first create the component lyfecycle rules for the webserver component (still in `web_server.clj` file):
+Let's first create the component lifecycle rules for the webserver component (still in `web_server.clj` file):

 ```clojure
 (defn create-web-server [port]